paulwhitten/n-body-node/README.md

 A node.js native addon for the [Computer Language Benchmarks Game](http://benchmarksgame.alioth.debian.org/).

-The node submissions suck.
+The node submissions for this problem are either are blocking or implement the solution in JavaScript.
 Node is not meant to run computationally intensive apps in JS.

-Here is how it should be done.
+Here is how it could be done.
 As an asynchronous native module.